TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 Third, there's a really handy shortcut for opening everything within a project directory: `.` Once you've installed a text editor, you can use this shortcut to open up an entire project and all its files in one go.
 This shortcut is also commonly used with Git (later on it's covered in detail) with commands like `git add .` to add all the files inside of a directory into Git's staging area.
 For example, if you have VS Code installed, you can `cd` into the project directory and then type `code .` (with the period).
 It will launch VS Code and open up the project folder in the sidebar.
 See the next section of this lesson for a more detailed example.

-**A Note on typing passwords**: When using a command in the terminal that requires you to enter your password for authentication (such as `sudo`), the characters should not be visible to you as you type them.
-While you might think the terminal isn't responding, don't worry!
-This is a security feature to protect confidential information, like how password fields on websites use asterisks or dots.
-By not displaying the characters you write, the Terminal keeps your password secure.

 ### Opening files in VSCode from the command line

 - **Linux**: You can open VSCode from the command line by typing `code`, and you can open folders or files by adding the name of the location after it: `code my_awesome_project/`.